-How to Fix Your Pop Up
+How to Fix Your Pop Up on a Surfboard

 The process leading to bad pop ups is vicious circles in almost all aspects: over-paddling results in more over-paddling; stress and anxiety result in more stress and anxiety; or when you start too far away from the wave’s energy, you pop up too far away from it as well and to no avail.
-Inevitably, working on how to fix your pop aims to eliminate all of these.
+Inevitably, working on how to fix your pop up aims to eliminate all of these.

 The Power of the Wave: John John’s Pop Up

 You can see the kind of wave John John Florence is about to ride in the tutorial video.
 It’s huge (probably more than twice an average surfer’s height), beautiful, and kind of scary.
 When his brother, Nathan Florence, tries to pop up in it before John John, he just ends up nose-diving into the water.
 You can see how hard it actually is to adapt to the power of such a wave.
 However, when John John pops up, he makes it look so easy.

 First of all, he doesn’t paddle.
 He isn’t trying to get on top of the wave and tame it.
 He just lies in wait coolly at the bottom of its steepest point for it to draw enough water.
 Lying at the bottom is important because that’s the source of the wave's energy, and John John knows this.
 When the energy of the wave is at its maximum, he’s doing what we call the Oreo Biscuit: keeping his feet down so that the wave can push from behind and lift his upper body.
 In turn, he ends up being more weightless in the front and he can see where he wants to go.